JungleWizardGames/UE5-Top-Down-Shooter-Game/README.md

 Main menu, Settings Menu, Start Menu.
 Score total display, score multiplier display, HP display, Wave counter display, score pop ups (on hit), Sound Mapping, Title Track.
 Menu Transitions.

 ### TOOLS/SOFTWARE :
-Adobe Fresco, PS, In-design for sprites and Animation Blender strictly for modeling, all exports would be static FBX.
-Unreal Engine for everything else.
+Adobe Fresco, Animate, and Audition.
+Unreal Engine 5.
 ### Pre-Production :
 In order to build/acquire the correct/cohesive assets you must spend time defining things such as tone, atmosphere, aesthetic, narrative, characters, cultures through whatever means are available to you.
 The tools you will use in pre-production will not likely have too much impact in production, so there is no need to get into software at this point.
 Written descriptions are just as valid as illustrated storyboards or concept art, the important thing is to make production easier on yourself by defining things as explicitly as possible.
 If written, Include all of the sensory information available.
 Color, texture, smell, sound.
 Without spending time doing this you will be wasting time in production.